hoopdad/hoopdad.github.io/docs/ai/_posts/2026-06-29-token-efficiency-how-loop-engineering-works-part3.md

 ### ROI and Value

-This method led me to use the most tokens I ever used in a week by a factor of 2.3x.
-And yet, the fewest
+This method led me to the fewest interactions of experimentation I've done to date.
-interactions: I spent less time standing at my computer waiting to answer the next prompt.
+I spent less time standing at my computer waiting to answer the next prompt.
-I typically have been running experiments most days of the week for the past few months, so while it's experiential and not totally scientific, it is a reasonable conclusion to say, this method spends tokens like it's playing penny slots at a casino.
-But seriously, the results are really good.
+I typically have been running experiments most days of the week for the past few months, so while it's experiential and not totally scientific, it is a reasonable conclusion to say, this method produced results that are really good.
 In my earlier iterations with this before landing on the yml loop method, I saw some really lousy screens and flows that didn't make sense before I added the loops.